ScrapeGraphAI/Scrapegraph-ai/README.md

 print(result)
 ```

-The output for alle 3 the cases will be a dictionary with the extracted information, for example:
+The output for all 3 the cases will be a dictionary with the extracted information, for example:

 ```bash
 {